solenedel/ReactJS-notes/React-fragments.md

 # React Fragments

 Fragments are used like JSX tags, except that they **do not render additional nodes to the DOM**.
 They are useful in many situations where we would normally wrap content in a redundant <div> or <span> tag simply because a react component can only return one (top-level) element.
+Likewise, conditional expressions that resolve to JSX must also only have one root element.
+Extra unnecessary <div> tags can result in bugs related to CSS.

 A great time to use fragments is when mapping through items in an array.